iamTahmimHasan/iamTahmimHasan/README.md

 🚀 **Jr. to Mid-Level Software Engineer | Backend Developer | Problem Solver**

 I am a **passionate Software Engineer** with experience in **enterprise software development** and a focus on **scalable, efficient applications**.
-Proficient in **Java, Python, Go, and C,** I specialize in **backend development, system design, and full-stack development.** I enjoy solving complex problems using **algorithms, data structures, and databases** while contributing to open-source projects.
+Proficient in **Java, Python, Go, and C,** I specialize in **backend development, system design, and full-stack development.** I enjoy solving complex problems using **algorithms, data structures, and databases** while continuously learning and improving my craft.

 ---

 ## 🌱 **About Me**

 - 🌍 I’m currently learning **Scalable Enterprise Software Development**
-- 👯 Looking to collaborate on **Open Source & Interesting Projects**
+- 👯 Looking to collaborate on **interesting projects**
 - 💬 Ask me about **Java, Python, Go**
 - 📫 Reach me at **sanytahmim@gmail.com**